 In 1965, Chinny Krishna proposed the mass sterilisation and vaccination of street dogs as an alternate to killing them and named the programme the ABC programme.
 Endorsed by the WHO, OIE and FAO, this programme is national policy since 2001 and has been widely used around the world.

-Today, in 2018, four of the original founders still help guide the work that we do though, at 95, Mrs. Sundari Nataraj helps only when requested.
+Mrs. Sundari Natraj, passed away on 6th November 2019 at the age of 96.
+She continued to help us till she passed.
 Mr. Chandrasekhar passed away in 2015.
 Mrs. Usha Sundaram was a regular visitor to the Blue Cross till a few weeks before her death in April 2010.

 In 1968, Mr. R. Ratnam was elected the Chairman of the Blue Cross and continued in this post till 1987.
 His successor was Mr. C. R. Pattabhi Raman who led us till 2000 when Dr. S. Chinny Krishna was elected as the Chairman and continued as Chairman till 2010.
 When he stepped down, Mr. M. Shantilal Pandya was elected as the Chairman and he continues till today.